Cleod9/importjs/README.md

 `libs` - Array of URLs/paths pointing to other libraries you would like to load prior to loading your packages.
 These files will not be under watch by the `strict` parameter, and will load in the order supplied.
 (Default = [])

-`autocompile` - Automatically "compile" the packages you have created.
+`autoCompile` - Automatically "compile" the packages you have created.
 Packages cannot and will not be compiled more than once, and attempting to unpack an uncompiled package will automatically compile it.
 The main reason you would disable this option is if you wanted to delay the compilation further due to some dependency that must be packed after the load completes.
 (Default = true).

+`entryPoint` - You can define a package name string to be the entry point of the application.
+Use the format `entry.point.path:[action]`, where `[action]` can be substituted with either the word `new` to automatically call `new package()` assuming it exports a function, or you can write a function name exposed by the package to be executed.
+For example, `entryPoint: "path.to.main:new"` would call the `new` operator on the returned export from the the class defined in  `path.to.main`.
+If you wrote `entryPoint: "path.to.main:init"` it would instead call the `init()` function exposed by the class defined in `path.to.main`.
+(Default = null).

 ### Creating a Package ###